aarohasapkota/Insta-Parse/README.md

-# Lab 2 : Insta Parse
+# Insta Parse

-    Name :  Aaroha Sapkota

-    ZNumber : Z23692635

-    This Repo serves as my submission Repo for Lab 2 : Insta Parse
+    This Repo is the copy of my Submission for Lab 2 for Code Path IOS 2 Course.

 ## Lab Description
     Frameworks Used: ParseSwift, PhotosUI

     This app replicates a Instagram like UI.

-    We use Back4App Parse Backend Server to utilize user authentication and store user data like scores and also posts that users makes as photos.
+    I have used Back4App Parse Backend Server to utilize user authentication and store user data like scores and also posts that users makes as photos.

     It also has saved log-in session so that